Renting Marketplace: start with an MVP Development

-The local marketplace for product rental is one more product we’ve built during our productive collaboration with the Japanese Startup Factory.
-The company’s main partner is a well-known robotics businessman in Japan.
+The local marketplace for product rental is one more product we have built during our productive collaboration with the Japanese Startup Factory.
+The leading company partner is a well-known robotics businessman in Japan.

 The idea for the project emerged in response to the global eco-needs resulting from an over-dependence on consumption.
-Instead of spending money and other resources to buy new goods, platform users can simply rent the items they need from their owners for a while.
+Instead of spending money and other japan shopping websites to buy new goods, platform users can just rent the items they need from their owners for a while.

-We started with the MVP, which contained only basic functionality for early adopters and sales.
+We started with the MVP development, which contained only basic functionality for early adopters and sales.
 Later the project was enhanced with a custom design and additional bells and whistles, which made the platform more convenient and attractive.

 What makes it so outstanding?